Listen to This Article

 A recent study included consumers from ten countries.
 The study conductors asked how concerned they were about the environmental impact of product packaging.
-Approximately 55% of participants said they were extremely or very concerned with the packaging material or a product.
+Approximately 55% of participants said they were extremely concerned with the packaging material or product.

 Consumers are definitely interested in sustainable packaging.
 Nearly 70% said they would pay more for a product in sustainable packaging, and around 35% said they would buy more sustainably packaged products if they could find them.

-This means that producers who provide sustainable packaging solutions, even if they’re a bit more expensive, may capture a larger market share!
+This means that producers who provide sustainable packaging solutions may capture a larger market share, even if they’re a bit more expensive!
 Of course, we should test this data in a live shopping environment to see at what price and with what purchase drivers have the greatest impact on consumer intent.

 Potential Purchase Drivers for Sustainable Packaging